danielwilczak101/Evolving-altitude-robot/3d_print/Readme.md

 ## Assembly

-This page details the hardware setup instructions for creating the quality GA Robot
+This page details the hardware setup instructions for creating the Evolving Altitude Robot

 ### Wiring
 Wiring diagram here